sourcegraph/srclib/docs/README.md

 obtained with `gem install sass`.
 In order to use the testing script `test.sh`, you will need to run `sudo apt-get install inotify-tools`.

+## WARNING

+**Doc tags (like "START SomeTag") are NOT preserved when protobuf files are generated.
+You will need to add them by hand.**

 ## Testing Documentation

 To start testing, run `./test.sh`.
 This will watch for changes, building into